-Far from the hectic life of Ciudad de México, you will find in Chiapas a cosmopolitan mix of surprising natural landscapes composed of the most beautiful waterfalls in the world, magnificent ruins of ancient cities of the Mayan civilization, tables promoting generous Mexican gastronomy and a great cultural heritage of the Chiapas Indians, the original peoples of the region.
+Far from the hectic life of Ciudad de México, you will find in Chiapas a cosmopolitan mix of amazing natural landscapes made up of the most beautiful waterfalls in the world, magnificent ruins of ancient cities of the Mayan civilization, generous Mexican gastronomy and a great cultural heritage of the Chiapas Indians, the original peoples of the region.

-Part of its charm lies in the living indigenous culture that has survived the passage of time.
-It is a unique place, where one connects with nature, where one can enjoy the present moment.
+Part of its charm lies in the living indigenous culture that has survived time.
+It is a unique place, where you connect with nature, where you enjoy the moment.

-This small state in southern Mexico, on the border with Guatemala, is home to nearly 4 million inhabitants, 22% of whom are indigenous.
-Most of them are still imbued with Mayan traditions that occupy such a place in their daily lives that the state has been nicknamed “Indian Mexico”.
+This small state in southern Mexico, bordering Guatemala, is home to nearly 4 million people, 22% of whom are indigenous.
+Most of them are still impregnated by Mayan traditions which occupy such a place in their daily life that the state has been nicknamed “Indian Mexico”.

 Tradition and simplicity reign in Chiapas,

-In some remote villages, the Tzotziles, the ultimate descendants of the Maya, have particularly preserved the authenticity of the rites and traditions of their ancestors.
+In some remote villages, the Tzotziles, the last descendants of the Maya, have preserved the authenticity of the rites and traditions of their ancestors.

 Chiapas is about an hour and a half by plane from Mexico City and Cancún.
-You can also get there by road with bus companies such as ADO or OCC, which are very comfortable!
-It is therefore quite possible to come for a short stay in this region during a vacation in Mexico.
+You can also get there by road with bus companies like ADO or OCC, very comfortable!
+It is thus quite possible to come for a short stay in this region during a vacation in Mexico.
 Chiapas is located in the south of Mexico, between the states of Tabasco, Veracruz, Oaxaca, Guatemala and the Pacific Ocean.

-The perfect place to recharge your batteries and enjoy the delights of a region apart when traveling to Mexico.
+It is the perfect place to relax and enjoy the delights of a unique region on a trip to Mexico.

-Renting a car is not essential for traveling to Chiapas, but it is a possible option if you want to be free to travel freely.
+Renting a car is not essential to travel to Chiapas, but it is an option if you want to be free to travel.

-From the Angel Albino Corzo International Airport, close to the region’s capital Tuxtla Gutierrez and the Christ of Copoya, you are at a reasonable distance from all the tourist spots to see in the region, from the sublime pueblo Mágico de San Cristóbal de las Casas to Ocosingo, the gateway to deep Chiapas like the Selva Lacandona.
+From the Angel Albino Corzo International Airport, near the region’s capital Tuxtla Gutierrez and Christ of Copoya, you are within reasonable distance of all the tourist places to see in the region, whether it be the sublime pueblo Mágico of San Cristóbal de las Casas or Ocosingo, the gateway to deep Chiapas like the Selva Lacandona.

-A 30-minute drive is all it takes to go from a tropical climate and jungle to a temperate and mountainous environment.
-If you like the contrasts of nature and culture, this is one of the best places to visit.
+It only takes 30 minutes by car to go from a tropical climate and jungle to a temperate and mountainous environment.
+If you like contrasts of nature and culture, this is one of the best places to visit.

 In terms of geography, the territory is very changeable, with each municipality offering a different experience in terms of landscapes, languages, traditions, climates, clothing, gastronomy and personality.